LukePappa/Ourism/final.md

 Being is all that is.
 It transcends everything and is everything.
 To abide as being is perfect fulfillment, or Ananda.
-The pleasures of the world distract one from pursuing Ananda and should therefore be rejected.
+The pleasures of the world may distract one from pursuing Ananda and should therefore be set aside.